 Unlike the single pulse method, the percussion method utilizes a series of laser pulses to repeatedly shoot at the work material.
 The Percussion method can create deeper and more precise holes with smaller diameters than the single pulse method.
 This is because, between the laser beam and the work material, there is no relative movement.

 Trepanning refers to the method of guiding the laser beam around a predetermined trajectory.
 The trajectory is the center of the hole to be drilled.
 It is worth noting that the diameter of the microvias to be cut is larger than the diameter of the laser beam.
-Therefore, the accuracy of the microvias is dependent on the movement of the beam.
+Therefore, the accuracy of the laser drilling microvias is dependent on the movement of the beam.

 In the helical drilling method, the laser beam moves along a spiral path.
 At the same time, the laser beam rotates on its axis concerning the work material.
 “A dove prism controls the movement of the laser beam” (Sagar, 2021).